lukecivantos/bitcoin-webpage/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This work is licensed under a Creative Commons Attribution 4.0 International License.

 ## Acknowledgments